Hispanic Heroes of History: 5 Unsung Hombres

 Chávez was adamant that he and his fellow farmworkers should commit to nonviolence in their protests.
 Because of Chávez and millions of Americans who supported farmworkers by boycotting grapes and other products, California passed the landmark Agricultural Labor Relations Act of 1975.
 This was the nation’s first—and still only—law guaranteeing farmworkers the right to organize, choose their own union representative, and negotiate with their employers.
 Chávez spent the bulk of his life fighting for the disadvantaged, impoverished, and incredibly hardworking farmworkers of the United States.
 When he passed away in 1993, over 50,000 people attended his funeral services in Delano.

-Related: How You Can Pursue Activism in High School and College as a Student
+Related: How You Can Pursue Activism as a Student in High School and College

 2. Roberto Clemente